Income Tax Relief for Double Taxation U/S 90 with Form 67

 Section 90 of the Income Tax Act of 1961 plays a vital role in providing taxpayers with the opportunity to prevent the double taxation of their income, ensuring that they are not subjected to tax in both India and a foreign country on the same earnings.

 Matters involving double taxation can be resolved under the provisions of Section 90.
 It allows Indian residents to seek relief for the taxes they have already paid in a foreign country.
-However, this benefit is applicable solely to countries with which India has entered into a Double Taxation Avoidance Agreement (DTAA).
+However, this benefit applies solely to countries with which India has entered into a Double Taxation Avoidance Agreement (DTAA).

 A DTAA constitutes an agreement between two countries aiming to prevent the occurrence of double taxation and outlining the tax regulations for each country.
 India has established such agreements with various nations, and they specify the procedures for claiming relief under Section 90.